-When Silvia Camargo visited Atlanta five years ago with her American boyfriend, she didn’t expect to eventually move here and find a job she loves.
+When Silvia Camargo visited Atlanta, she didn’t expect to eventually move here and find a job she loves.
 But when she did move, the Brazil native committed to learning English so she could talk to in-laws, make friends, and land a position with a marketing company.

 “I was afraid at first because I was already over 40 years old and thought I would be going into a classroom full of teenagers,” she said.
 “But it ended up being one of the best experiences in my life.”

 After researching several programs, Camargo decided Georgia Tech Professional Education offered the best place for language instruction.
 Established in 1958, the Language Institute helps international students, professionals and visitors improve their English proficiency for jobs, academics or social reasons.
 They offer short courses, summer classes and semester-long programs in English as a Second Language.